rqian239/world.ly/README.md

 2. Install the latest version of Python from the Microsoft Store (Version 3.11 latest as of now)

-3. Add Python Installation path to Enviroment System Variables
+3. Add Python Installation path to Environment System Variables
-    - Search for 'Edit the system enviroment variables'
+    - Search for 'Edit the system environment variables'
-    - Click 'Enviroment Variables' in the botton right corner
+    - Click 'Environment Variables' in the botton right corner
     - Then under 'System variables', double-click the 'Path' variable
     - Select 'New' in the top right corner
     - Type the path of the python installation (i.e., C:\Program Files\Python311)